Yamson7090/MediaPlayer_by_text_display/README.md

 # MediaPlayer_by_text_display
-A Python software to show images or play videos in Minecraft server by using Rcon/pipe.
+A Python software to show images or play videos in Java Minecraft server by using text_display.

 ## DON'T PRESS ENTER IN config.txt FOREVER!!!